streetturtle/awesome-wm-widgets/_widgets/apt-widget.md

 ---
 # APT widget

-Widget which shows a list of APT packages to be updated:
+This widget shows a list of APT packages to be updated:

 ![screenshot](../awesome-wm-widgets/assets/img/widgets/screenshots/apt-widget/screenshot.gif)

 Features:
- - scrollable list !!! (thanks to this [post](https://www.reddit.com/r/awesomewm/comments/isx89x/scrolling_a_layout_fixed_flexed_layout_widget/) of reddit)
+ - scrollable list (thanks to this [post](https://www.reddit.com/r/awesomewm/comments/isx89x/scrolling_a_layout_fixed_flexed_layout_widget/))
  - update single package
  - update multiple packages

-## Customizations
+## Customization

-It is possible to customize widget by providing a table with the following config parameters:
+It is possible to customize widget by providing a table with all or some of the following config parameters:

 | Name | Default | Description |
 |---|---|---|